BDitto/BDitto/README.md

 - 👋 Hi, I’m @BDitto
 - 👀 I’m interested in just about anything LGBT and Videogames wise
 - 🌱 I’m currently (re)learning python (I got rusty) and Google Data Studio
-- 💞️ I’m looking to collaborate on nothign right now sorry
+- 💞️ I’m looking to collaborate on nothing right now sorry
 - 📫 How to reach me DM's are always good :)

 <!---